seabearDEV/nodejs-typescript-web-server/README.md

-# nodejs-typescript-web-server
+# project-genesis

-This template uses Node.js, TypeScript, and Express to generate and run a static website.
-Code goes in the src/app and src/public folders and tests follow the same structure in the src/tests folder.
+The goal of **project-genesis** is to be a starting place for applications written in TypeScript for Node.js.

 ## Instructions